groupvine/gv-doc/about/golocal.md

 <span id="about-golocal"> </span>
 # GoLocal&trade; and GroupVine 4 School Sponsorships

-GroupVine's GoLocal&trade; program leverages the GroupVine 4 School email service and can be used to serve two needs:
+GroupVine's GoLocal&trade; program leverages the GroupVine 4 School email service to offer two opportunities for schools and local businesses:

-1. allows schools to add compelling, premium-level deals to their sponsorship offerings for local businesses and organizations;

-2. allows local businesses and organizations to be easily and effectively promoted to local schools who use the GroupVine email service.
+- <a href="#golocal-for-sponsorships">
+  GoLocal for schools looking to increase their Premium Level Sponsorships </a>

-If you are involved in offering sponsorships for your school, and would like to add GroupVine GoLocal ad placement as a new sponsorship offering, or as an additional feature to a premium sponsorship level, see the
+  by including compelling, high visibility placements for sponsors’ ads just below the header of your emails (in place of the current GroupVine or other ads).
+If you are involved in offering sponsorships for your school, see the
+  <a href="#golocal-for-sponsorships">GoLocal
-<a href="#golocal-for-sponsorships">GoLocal for Premium School Sponsorships<a>
+  for Premium School Sponsorships section below </a>
-section below.
+  for more information.

+- <a href="#golocal-for-biz">
+  GoLocal for businesses or organizations </a>
+  to promote themselves to
-If you are a business or other organization wishing to promote to schools in your area who use the GroupVine community email service,
-<a href="#golocal-for-biz">read on into the next section.</a>
+  local schools by having their ad, that GroupVine can help create and that can be linked to a website or ready-to-send email, appear at the top of school emails.
+If you are a business or organization wishing to promote to schools in your area who use the GroupVine community email service, <a href="#golocal-for-biz">read on to the next section</a>.

 <span id="golocal-for-biz"> </span>